 Read more about this synergized experience on the MaRS blog.

 #EdAppHack is just one event through which ORION has brought together inspiring leaders in the research, education and innovation ecosystem.
-To hear more from leaders, including Joseph and Brandon, come to the THINK conference on April 21.
+To hear more from such leaders, including Joseph and Brandon, come to the THINK conference.